FF-Q904 - Polisher Vevor - Free user manual and instructions

 ASSEMBLY INSTRUCTIONS

 - Attach the wheel assembly to the wheel bracket.
-Do not tighten nut snugly against wheel hub, as some movement is required to allow free rolling wheels.
-Tighten hex nut directly against wheel support housing to lock wheel assembly in place.
+Do not tighten the nut snugly against the wheel hub, as some movement is required to allow free rolling of the wheels.
+Tighten the hex nut directly against the wheel support housing to lock the wheel assembly in place.

-- Abrasive regulator valve has been pre-assembled and attached to the bottle the tank.
+- The abrasive regulator valve has been pre-assembled and attached to the bottle and tank.
 Pipe dope has been used on all fittings for positive sealing.
 Apply pipe dope on the bottom of the plumbing.
-Connect hose assemblies as shown in illustration with enclosed hose stems and hose clamps.
+Connect hose assemblies as shown in the illustration with the enclosed hose stems and hose clamps.

 WARNING!

-Disconnecting hose while Unit is under pressure could cause serious injury or death.
+Disconnecting the hose while the unit is under pressure could cause serious injury or death.
 Use safety lock pins and safety cables in all coupling connections to help prevent hose couplings from accidental disconnection.

 If twist-on type air hose couplings are used, they must be secured by safety pins or wires to prevent accidental disconnection while under pressure.
 Hose disconnection while under pressure could cause serious injury.